+Why does the outside of my knee hurt ?
 Lateral knee pain is pain on the outside of your knee.
 The location of your knee pain can give you a clue about what might be bothering you.
-Lateral knee pain is a common location for an overuse running injury.
+Lateral knee pain is a common location for overuse running injuries.
 Lateral knee pain is also common after an injury in turning or twisting sports.
-Lateral knee pain could also occur without any injury at all.
+Outer knee pain could also occur without any injury at all.
 Pain on the outer side of the knee might be accompanied by swelling, clicking or popping.
 Depending on the location of your pain, the cause of your pain, and the associated symptoms we are usually able to determine what the cause of your pain is and what treatment will be necessary.

 Most Common Causes of Lateral Knee Pain: